Anni Finsterer

 Anni Finsterer is an Australian actress.
 For her performance in 3 Acts of Murder she won the 2009 Australian Film Institute Award for Best Guest or Supporting Actress in Television Drama.

 Early life

 Finsterer grew up in Canberra, Australian Capital Territory.

 Career

 Finsterer is a film, television and stage actor, voice over artist, director, playwright. author, singer, keynote speaker, coach and teacher (of acting and drama).

 Feature films include I Met a Girl, The Flood (both 2020), True History of the Kelly Gang (2019), Sweet Country (2017), Teenage Kicks (2016), Sleeping Beauty (2011), The Boys are Back and Prime Mover (both 2009).
 She has had significant roles in Bigger Than Tina (1999) and To Have & to Hold (1996).

 Recent television roles include The Gloaming for Stan, Harrow, Wentworth (season 7), the US TV series Reckoning, Rake, Secret City for Foxtel and Glitch for the ABC.

 On 9 September 2024, Finsterer was named as part of the extended cast for Stan Australia series Thou Shalt Not Steal.

+On 4 March 2026, Finsterer was named in the cast for Wolf Creek: Legacy.